jjloomis/adobe-audition-basic-audio-editing/listening-and-logging/adding-range-markers-to-wav-file.md

-# Adding Range Markers to a WAV file
+# Adding Range Markers to a WAV File

 As you listen to your audio file, you’ll probably find yourself thinking, “I want to use this sound bite in my project—it’s a keeper.”
 To make a note of that keeper sound bite, you’ll add a Range Marker to your WAV file.